 - Call of Cthulhu: The Card Game World Championship Finalist – 2008

 - Call of Cthulhu: The Card Game World Championship Top 8 – 2005

 I currently live in the suburbs of Pittsburgh, PA and enjoy a career in IT, as well as many gaming based hobbies.
 I typically enjoy high strategy games or those with a lot of customization.
 There’s just something about the task of figuring out the best combinations and strategies for any given game that intrigues me.
 This, also, fuels my delight in competitive play.

 I enjoy good casual fun as much as the next gamer.
 However, if a game is exciting enough, I can’t help but look for ways to not only defeat my opponents but to try to defeat the game itself.
 This is why I have such an affinity for Call of Cthulhu and card games in general.
 The amazing flavor, art, game play, mechanics, and ever-expanding card pool provide the perfect breeding ground for my… passions?
 Addictions?
 Ah, it doesn’t matter what people call them; I call them a good time.

-On the 2012 World Championship Finals:
+On the 2013 North American Championship Finals:

 Tom shared his insights into the match:

 "To claim a fifth consecutive win at Gen Con, and my second consecutive North American Championship, I had to defeat Brandon Hulings.
 I felt pretty confident going into the finals, as Brandon was wielding a control deck.
 Traditionally, control decks play slowly, and I looked forward to having a few extra turns to set up my Interstellar Migrations (The Key and the Gate, 37).